-PSUs Vested in 2019
+PSUs Vested in 2021

-The following sets out the calculation of the individual PSUs earned or vested during the fiscal year ended January 31, 2020 for each NEO.
-These PSUs vested on January 31, 2020, and were paid out in April 2020.
+The following sets out the calculation of the individual PSUs earned or vested during the fiscal year ended January 31, 2022 for each NEO.
 No discretionary adjustment was used by the Board in determining individual PSU payments.